wein.plus

 Log in Become a Member

-Patron saints in viticulture (also "ice men" or dialectally "Eismander", in France Saints Glaces), or for the days from 12 to 15 May.
-On these days, dreaded cold spells with frost (late frost) and snow occur relatively often in Central Europe.
-Before the end of this period, nothing is usually planted in the garden and no cattle are driven to pasture.
-In the past, fires were also common to ward off the cold.
-The fact is that in mid-May, after nice mild days, there are once again strong cold air advances from the polar regions due to a high pressure system over Great Britain or Scandinavia.
-The air coming into Central Europe is then cold and dry and the daytime temperature hardly rises above 15 °Celsius.
-There is a particular danger of ground frost and freezing during the clear nights.
-Plants that are already in flower, such as vines or trees, can be severely damaged.
-From the middle of the month, the probability of this type of weather decreases again.
+Popular name (in dialect "Eismander", in France Saints Glaces) for several name days of Christian saints.
+In the period from 12 to 15 May, Central Europe often experiences dreaded cold snaps with frost (late frost) and snow.
+After beautiful mild days, there are once again strong cold air advances from the polar regions due to high pressure over Great Britain or Scandinavia.
+The air coming into Central Europe is then cold and dry and the temperature barely rises above 15 °Celsius.
+There is a particular risk of ground frost on clear nights.
+Plants that are already in bloom, such as vines or trees, can be severely damaged as a result.
+However, there are regional differences in the date, as the cold air reaches northern Germany one day earlier and southern Germany, Switzerland and Austria one day later.

 Voices of our members